F I N E A R T S T U D I O

 Spend a month working in Kowloon’s Walled City

-rent a studio in San Clemente
+first studio in San Clemente

 I meet Gordon McClelland